 Your eye will begin to heal over the next two weeks and vision will continue to improve.
 During that time, you may experience temporary mild irritation.
 Any discomfort can be minimized by taking the prescribed medications and eye drops.

-It is important to follow your doctor’s post-op instructions carefully to promote healing after cataract surgery.
+It is important to follow your doctor’s post-op instructions carefully to promote healing after cataract surgery in Florence.
 If you experience any complications, contact us immediately.

 The Day of Surgery

 - Wear the eye shield until the next morning before your appointment, then start using all 3 medicated eye drops as soon as possible

 - Wear your eye shield when sleeping or napping for the first week

 - Take a shower and wash your hair (don’t let the water hit you directly in the eye; if you do get water in the eye, gently blot it dry from the outside)

 - Resume all your normal activities such as reading, watching TV, household chores like vacuuming, etc.

 Restricted Activities for the Weeks After Surgery

 - No lifting anything over 35 pounds for 2 weeks